kiwi0fruit/open-fonts/README.md

 Font fallback chain: `'Linus Libertini', 'STIX Two Text', 'STIX Two Math', 'Noto Serif', Symbola, 'Noto Serif CJK TC', serif`.

 There is also [Libertinus Math](https://github.com/libertinus-fonts/libertinus) font but I find it to be of lower quality than STIX Two Math (Libertinus Math has MS Word issues.
 Greek italics are of suboptimal quality.
-I'm not aware if there are LaTeX issues).
+I never tested for LaTeX issues).

 # Best Monospace